SERVICE

 7. Post notices and talk with the community

-City staff will email you with a public notice and instructions for how to post them.
-They need to be posted for 7 days before the public hearing or permit review.
-The notice will include basic information on your requested event and has contact information for your neighbors to reach out to the City if they have concerns.
+Special Events staff will email you with instructions on how and where to post a public notice on your street and the notice to be posted.
+The notice will include basic information on your requested event and has contact information for neighbors to reach out to the City if they have concerns.

-Your application will be scheduled for a public hearing at ISCOTT, the Interdepartmental Staff Committee on Traffic and Transportation.
+If your event does not meet all the above criteria, we review your application at a public hearing of ISCOTT, the Interdepartmental Staff Committee on Traffic and Transportation.

-Hearings are held online.
-They are twice monthly (except in November) at 9:00 AM on Thursdays.
+- Hearings are conducted online (via Microsoft Teams).
+They are twice monthly (except in November), starting at 9:00 AM on Thursdays.

 - Give a brief presentation (1-3 minutes) describing your event, location, and activities